Camera-based 3D Semantic Scene Completion with Sparse Guidance Network: Method

 \subsubsection{Sparse Semantic Guidance.}

 Since directly learning the semantics of all the voxels from the 3D features with coarse volumetric information is less effective and efficient, we propose propagating \textbf{semantics} from \textbf{seed} voxel to the whole scene.
-Specifically, we generate sparse voxel proposals to choose seed voxels and encourage inter-category separability of seed features with semantic guidance, expediting the latter semantic diffusion.
+Specifically, we generate the sparse voxel proposal to choose seed voxels and encourage inter-category separability of seed features with semantic guidance, expediting the latter semantic propagation.

-\paragraph{Sparse Voxel Proposal.} We devise the sparse voxel proposal network (SVPN) to generate sparse proposals for indexing seed voxels.
-Unlike Voxformer \cite{li2023voxformer}, which learns class-agnostic proposals on temporal data \textbf{offline} for voxel queries, our SVPN aims to dynamically select seed voxels \textbf{online} by occupancy probability for subsequent semantic context learning.
+\paragraph{Sparse Voxel Proposal} We devise the sparse voxel proposal network (SVPN) to generate the sparse proposal for indexing seed voxels.
+Unlike Voxformer \cite{li2023voxformer}, which learns class-agnostic proposal on temporal data \textbf{offline} for voxel queries, our SVPN aims to dynamically select seed voxels \textbf{online} by occupancy probability for subsequent semantic context learning.
 Specifically, SVPN consists of depth estimation and coarse-to-fine occupancy prediction.
-Following \cite{li2023voxformer, jiang2023symphonize}, we utilize the pre-trained Mobilestereonet \cite{shamsafar2022mobilestereonet} to infer the depth prediction and calculate the scene points $\textbf{P}$ by back-projecting the depth map into the 3D point cloud using the camera parameters $(K, T)$.
+Following \cite{li2023voxformer, jiang2024symphonize}, we utilize the pre-trained Mobilestereonet \cite{shamsafar2022mobilestereonet} to infer the depth prediction and calculate the scene points $\textbf{P}$ by back-projecting the depth map into the 3D point cloud using the camera parameters $(\textbf{K}, \textbf{T})$.
 The scene points $\textbf{P}$ imply the volumetric surface and are used for occupancy prediction.
+Let $(u, v)$ denote a pixel in the depth map and $p$ is the corresponding 3D point, the back-projecting procedure is formulated as follows: where $\circ$ denote element-wise product, $z_c$ is the depth value of the pixel. $\textbf{K}$ and $\textbf{T}=[\textbf{R}, \textbf{t}]$ are the intrinsic and extrinsic parameters of the camera.

 Next, we generate the occupancy prediction $\textbf{O} \in \mathbb{R}^{X \times Y \times Z}$ in a coarse-to-fine manner.
 Firstly, the points $\textbf{P}$ are fed into a voxelization layer adopted from DRNet \cite{ye2021drinet} for voxel-wise features.
 Then we apply the tiny sparse convolution network consisting of a sparse feature encoder and a sparse geometry feature encoder adopted from GASN \cite{ye2022efficient} to predict the coarse occupancy probability from the voxel-wise features.
 Finally, the occupancy probability is further fed into a lightweight Unet-like network \cite{roldao2020lmscnet} for the final occupancy prediction $\textbf{O}$, which is used to select the sparse voxels as explained in semantic guidance.
 Similar to the geometry guidance, we use the binary cross entropy loss to calculate the loss $\mathcal{L}_{occ}$ for occupancy prediction.